datawire/edgey-corp-java/README.md

 ## Setup your local Java development environment
-Now you set up a local Java development environment with the data-processing-service-java running locally and use Ambassador Telepresence to intercept traffic in your remote cluster and route it to your local service.
+Now you set up a local Java development environment with the DataProcessingService running locally and use Ambassador Telepresence to intercept traffic in your remote cluster and route it to your local service.

 If you don't already have Java installed on your local machine, instructions can be found on the [Oracle website Java page](https://developer.oracle.com/java/).